LET OUR DOG BITE LAWYERS IN RICHMOND VIRGINIA HELP YOU MOVE FORWARD

 Contact us for a free consultation, and we’ll provide you with information on legal options.
 We’re here to answer your questions and empower you to take action.

-What Happens If a Dog Bites Someone in Virginia?
+What Should You Do After a Dog Bite in Richmond, Virginia?

 When it comes to dog bites, most states use strict liability.
 Strict liability will hold a dog owner strictly liable whether or not they had any knowledge of their dog’s aggressive tendencies.
 However, this is not the case in Virginia.